1870s

 2010: USC opens its sixth international office (and fifth in Asia) in Seoul, South Korea.

-2010: The Institute of International Education’s annual Open Doors report names USC the country’s leader in international student enrollment for the ninth year in a row.
+of International Education’s annual Open Doors report names USC the

 2010: C. L. Max Nikias becomes the 11th president of USC.